unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 A special control, the `FeedView` is used to display `IFeed`s and `IState`s, and provides different styling templates for the various states of the feed.

-The Refresh command is also part of the MVUX **Extended** component.
+The Refresh command is triggering an update of the model, hence the **update** part in MVUX.

 ```xaml
 <mvux:FeedView Source="{Binding CurrentWeather}">